Game Regulations

 Penalties

-• Tap and pass should be used for all infringements.
+• Tap and pass should be used for restarting player after all infringements.

 Kicking for Points / Kicking in Open Play /Rucks / Mauls / Scrums / Lineouts